Esri/arcgis-maps-sdk-java-samples/ogc/browse-wfs-layers/README.md

 ## About the data

-This service shows features for downtown Seattle.
-For additional information, see the underlying service on [ArcGIS Online](https://arcgisruntime.maps.arcgis.com/home/item.html?id=1b81d35c5b0942678140efc29bc25391).
+The sample is configured with a sample WFS service, but you can load other WFS services if desired.
+The default service shows [Seattle downtown features](https://arcgisruntime.maps.arcgis.com/home/item.html?id=1b81d35c5b0942678140efc29bc25391) hosted on ArcGIS Online.

 ## Tags

-OGC, WFS, feature, web, service, layers, browse, catalog
+browse, catalog, feature, layers, OGC, service, web, WFS